rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/index.md

 ## Usage

-You can use the ['Token Bridge Dapp'](https://tokenbridge.rsk.co/) together with [Metamask with custom network](https://developers.rsk.co/develop/apps/wallets/metamask/) to move tokens between networks.
+You can use the ['Token Bridge dApp'](https://tokenbridge.rsk.co/) together with [Metamask with custom network](https://developers.rsk.co/develop/apps/wallets/metamask/) to move tokens between networks.

-Follow the [Dapp guide](/tools/tokenbridge/dappguide/) for more details on how to use the token bridge.
+Follow the [dApp guide](/tools/tokenbridge/dappguide/) for more details on how to use the token bridge.

 Alternatively, you can use a wallet or web3js with the ABI of the contracts.
 See ['interaction guide using MyCrypto'](/tools/tokenbridge/usingmycrypto/) for more information on how to use the bridge.